mayankmclaren/Auto-install-script/README.md

 Clone the repository.

-Open the terminal and run the command.
+Open terminal and run the command.

 cd Auto_install_script-dev-